-- Investigational new drug application, which is the first step in the FDA’s review process.
+- Investigational new drug application — the first step in the FDA’s review process.

-- Abbreviated new drug application, which is an application to the FDA for a generic drug approval of an drug that has already been licensed or approved by the agency.
+- Abbreviated new drug application — an application to the FDA for a generic version of a drug that has already been licensed or approved by the agency.

-- Therapeutic biologics applications, which are required in order to be licensed under the PHS Act.
+- Therapeutic biologics application — this is required for licensing under the PHS Act.

 In terms of new drug approvals, this area of the industry is perhaps the most attractive in terms of pharma investment opportunities.
-Novel drugs means innovation and new products available on the market, particularly when it comes to rare diseases.
+Novel drugs mean innovation and new products available on the market, particularly when it comes to rare diseases.

-In 2018, the FDA’s CDER approved a record 59 novel pharmaceutical products, including the first to treat smallpox and the first treatment for hypophosphatemia.
-Midway through 2019, the regulatory agency has approved just 16, which means it’s likely that record won’t be broken two years in a row.
+In 2019, the FDA’s CDER approved 48 novel pharmaceutical products, including the first to treat smallpox and the first treatment for hypophosphatemia.

-These factors are seen dovetailing to create the perfect market conditions for pharmaceutical companies that cater to the most vulnerable in society: the very young, the very old and the diseased.
+These factors are seen creating the perfect conditions for pharmaceutical companies that cater to the most vulnerable in society: the very young, the very old and the diseased.
 A reduction in poverty may very well reduce disease; however, that still leaves the other two demographics for players to profit off.

 Investing in pharmaceutical stocks: Biggest treatment areas and trends

-According to data from Statista, there are 10 major therapeutic areas in the pharmaceutical market.
-Global sales for these therapies generated total revenue of US$36 billion thanks to mental health drug spending.
+According to data from Statista, in 2018 there were 10 major therapeutic areas in the pharmaceutical market.
+Global sales for these therapies generated total revenue of US$36 billion.

 Over the course of the year, treatments for non-small-cell lung cancer and breast cancer were the top diseases for which therapeutic drugs were being developed.
 Eli Lilly & Co.’s (NYSE:LLY)’s treatment Cymbalta to treat major depressive disorder and generalized anxiety touched US$36 billion in global revenue for the sector.